 Outdoor laser tag is suitable for most people aged 8+.
 Due to insurance rulings, the youngest age we can accept is 7 years old.

 Players will be fully supervised throughout the session from our experienced marshals.
-We recommend a responsible adult remains at the centre throughout the event if the players are all kids aged 13 and under.
+We recommend a responsible adult remains on-site throughout the event if the players are aged under 16.
 The role of the responsible adult is to ensure players footwear is appropriate and secured, and that the children in their charge behave sensibly and safely while on site.
 We have an on-site café and viewing area where any non players are welcome to stay during the event.

 Does it hurt?